JAORMX/deet.blog/content/posts/day-8-deet-gains-confidence.md

 type = "post"

 +++
 In the evening we decided to get some fresh air outside.
-We hoped it could help Deet's schedule which is very upside down at the moment.
+We hoped it could help Deet's schedule, which is very upside down at the moment.
 It turned out great!
 We finally saw Deet choosing our company instead of being by herself, and were even able to have a small training session with her.

 Milestones: